myscriptbox-org/deb-publish/README.md

 ### --license
 shows the program's license.

-### account [obj] -show-keys
-This command shows all the keys in the account's key database.
-The private key is required for the purposes of signing packages.
-Example:
-**deb-publish** account john@doe.com -show-keys

 ### account [obj] -upload-prikey [arg]
 This command uploads a private key file to the account's key database.
 Example:  ;
 **deb-publish** account john@doe.com -upload-prikey mykey.gpg.pri